mle86/sh-tests/README.md

 * <code><b>cd\_tmpdir</b></code>
 	Creates a temporary directory to work in and changes into it.
-	(Also changes *$ERRCOND* to point into the new directory, so we don't clutter the test root with them.)
 	Use this if your test script wants to create some files/directories.
 	The temporary directory will be automatically removed when the test script ends, provided it is empty.